Important

 Use this call to notice or log your app's handled or other miscellaneous errors.
 This is useful when you have caught and handled an error, but you still want to identify it without disrupting your app's operation.

 You can also use the API to notice errors that otherwise would be reported without any detail, such as errors that happen during the script initialization or in an inline event handler.
-The errors will appear in the JavaScript errors page along with other errors New Relic normally detects.
+The errors will appear in the Errors page along with other errors New Relic normally detects.
 They will also be recorded as a JavaScriptError

 event.
 For example: